-This bill amends Section 46-1008 of the Idaho Code, which outlines the powers of the governor during disaster emergencies.
+This bill amends Section 46-1008 of the Idaho Code, which outlines the powers and responsibilities of the governor during disaster emergencies.
 Key changes include the stipulation that the governor may only declare a disaster emergency if the purpose for convening a special legislative session includes addressing the disaster.
-Additionally, the bill establishes that a state of disaster emergency cannot extend beyond sixty days from the date of declaration unless further justified by the governor.
-The bill also emphasizes that any executive orders or proclamations issued must be essential for protecting life or property and should not impose unnecessary restrictions on individuals' ability to work or contribute to the economy.
+Additionally, the bill establishes that a state of disaster emergency cannot extend beyond sixty days from the date of declaration unless further justified.
+The governor is also required to provide clear communication regarding the nature of the disaster and the areas affected, ensuring that executive orders or proclamations are disseminated promptly to the public.

 Furthermore, the bill reinforces the governor's authority during a disaster emergency, allowing for the suspension of certain rules and the commandeering of private property if necessary.
-It explicitly prohibits the imposition of additional restrictions on firearms and related activities during such emergencies, ensuring that rights guaranteed by the U.S. and Idaho constitutions remain intact.
-The bill declares an emergency and sets an effective date of July 1, 2025, for its provisions.
+It explicitly prohibits the imposition of additional restrictions on firearms and related activities during such emergencies, affirming their status as essential services.
+The bill also clarifies that the governor cannot alter or create new provisions of the Idaho Code during a disaster emergency.
+An emergency is declared to exist, and the act is set to take effect on July 1, 2025.

 Statutes affected: Bill Text: 46-1008